SV-ZeroOne/Hacking_Write-ups/vh_kioptrix1.md

 It appears that the Apache Server is quite outdated and there seems to be quite a few attack vectors we can make use of.

 Of particular interest is this remote buffer overflow that could lead to a shell?
-Lets invetigate it further.
+Lets investigate it further.
 > + mod_ssl/2.8.4 - mod_ssl 2.8.7 and lower are vulnerable to a remote buffer overflow which may allow a remote shell. http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2002-0082

 [CVE-2002-0082 Details](https://nvd.nist.gov/vuln/detail/CVE-2002-0082)